Be a Philadelphia Citizen

 Patio at Zahav.

-Reserving a table at Old City’s Israeli James Beard winner is notoriously difficult.
-Snagging a spot on the patio?
-Just show up, and it’s yours.
-Outdoor diners can walk in for a nosh (hummus for sure) and a cocktail.
-Or a full, five-course menu.
+At Old City’s Israeli James Beard winner, a charming patio welcomes by-reservation-only diners for a nosh (hummus for sure) and a cocktail, or a full, five-course menu.
 Your choice.
 237 S. James Place, (215) 625-8800

-NORTHERN LIBERTIES & THE RIVER WARDS: OUTDOOR DINING
+NORTHERN LIBERTIES, FISHTOWN (THE RIVER WARDS): OUTDOOR DINING

 Juno